Mohamed-said-salah/BLE-Integration-in-a-Flutter-App/README.md

  * VS code
  * Android Studio

+## BLE Device used for testing
+This application was tested with the Mi Band 4, ensuring compatibility and functionality for BLE communication.

 ## Get the App 📱
  * Get the apk of the app from [**Drive**](https://drive.google.com/file/d/1mUKyTPygvfdWe33nLk1Q_TXUvot1iPRU/view?usp=sharing)